openUC2/UC2-GIT/Readme.md

 ## Bill of Material

 All the parts are from typical distributors like Amazon, Alibaba, Ebay, etc. to provide an easy-to-build solution not relying on special components.
-The project is heavily benefitting from the wide variety and availability of components brought up by the open-source community
+The project is heavily benefitting from the wide variety and availability of components brought up by the open-source community.
+A reference document can be found in the [Documents-folder](./DOCUMENTS/BillOfMaterials).lich

-## Getting Started
+# Getting Started

-### WORKSHOP
+## Quick-Start WORKSHOP
-We started a Digital In-Line Holographical Microscope Workshop together with the Lichtwerkstatt in November 2018.
+We started a Digital In-Line Holographical Microscope Workshop together with the [Lichtwerkstatt](https://lichtwerkstatt-jena.de/) in November 2018.
 You can find the guid with an in-detail explanation [here](./WORKSHOP/INLINE-HOLOGRAMM) with a [German](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP.pdf) PDF and a translated [English Version](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP_english.pdf).

+This should give a first-start blueprint to develop any optical design idea into our system.
+We also provide how-to's to create [customized parts](./DOCUMENTS/TUTORIALS/TUT_Basic_Design_Cube_Inlet_Function_v0.pdf) to use it with UC2.
+You can find them [here](./DOCUMENTS/TUTORIALS/).

+Assemlby-guides can be found [here](./DOCUMENTS/TUTORIALS_SETUP).

 ### Telescope
 We also provide a simple setup relying on not more than 2 lenses to build a telescope.
 The documentation will be published soon.